-I have a an SCM820 and am trying to control it via Crestron.
+I have a an SCM820 and am trying to control it via API command strings with Crestron.
 No matter what I do, I cannot get the SCM820 to respond.
 What can I do?

 This answer applies to all Shure products that connect to AMX/Crestron via ethernet, such as the SCM820, MXWAPT4, MXWAPT8, MXA310, MXA910, ANI4IN, ANI4OUT, UR4D, AXT400, ULXD4D, ULXD4Q, ULXD4, QLXD4.